Boyne Island, Queensland: Education

 Boyne Island State School is a government primary (Prep-6) school for boys and girls at 151 Malpas Street (23.9501°S 151.3564°E).
 In 2017, the school had an enrolment of 361 students with 25 teachers (21 full-time equivalent) and 20 non-teaching staff (13 full-time equivalent).
 In 2018, the school had an enrolment of 384 students with 25 teachers (23 full-time equivalent) and 21 non-teaching staff (13 full-time equivalent).
 It includes a special education program.

 Boyne Island Environmental Education Centre is an Outdoor and Environmental Education Centre at 61 Malpas Street (23.9573°S 151.3502°E).
 It offers hands-on activities for students to learn about natural coastal, marine and reef environments of the area and to understand human use of these areas.

 There is no secondary school in Boyne Island.
 The nearest government secondary school is Tannum Sands State High School in neighbouring Tannum Sands to the south-east.

+There are also non-government schools in Tannum Sands.

 Amenities

-The 13 hole Boyne Island Tannum Sands Golf Course is located in Boyne Island adjacent to the Boyne River, in Jacaranda Drive.
-Hole 12 in particular is challenging, with out-of-bounds and water hazard in strategic places.

 The Gladstone Regional Council operates a public library on Boyne Island at the corner of Wyndham & Hayes Avenue.

 St Mark's Anglican Church is on the corner of Malpas Stand and Sayre Crescent (23.955757°S 151.351°E).

 There are a number of parks in the locality, including: